super0xdev/studio3-backend/README.md

     - FormData() object with a single `image` field.
     - asset_uid: int (of existing asset as form parameter)
     - file_key: str (of existing asset as form parameter)
+- `/duplicate_asset`
+  - Parameters:
+    - asset_uid: int (of existing asset, can be owned by different user)
 - `/delete_asset`
   - Parameters:
     - asset_uid: int (of existing asset as form parameter)